PX4/PX4-user_guide/en/advanced_config/land_detector.md

   This should be set to enable a controlled descent.
 * [MPC_LAND_CRWL](../advanced_config/parameter_reference.md#MPC_LAND_CRWL) - the horizontal and vertical speed limit in the last stage of an automatic landing if the system has a distance sensor.
 Has to be be set larger than LNDMC_Z_VEL_MAX.

-n order to detect landing, the multicopter first has to go through three different states, where each state contains the conditions from the previous states plus tighter constraints.
+In order to detect landing, the multicopter first has to go through three different states, where each state contains the conditions from the previous states plus tighter constraints.
 If a condition cannot be reached because of missing sensors, then the condition is true by default.
 For instance, in [Acro mode](../flight_modes/acro_mc.md) and no sensor is active except for the gyro sensor, then the detection solely relies on thrust output and time.

 In order to proceed to the next state, each condition has to be true for a third of the configured total land detector trigger time [LNDMC_TRIG_TIME](../advanced_config/parameter_reference.md#LNDMC_TRIG_TIME).
-In case the vehicle is equipped with a distance sensor, but the distance to ground is currently no measurable (usually because it is too large), the trigger time is increased by a factor of 3.
+If the vehicle is equipped with a distance sensor, but the distance to ground is currently not measurable (usually because it is too large), the trigger time is increased by a factor of 3.

 If one condition fails, the land detector drops out of the current state immediately.